omahs/Documentation-5/dao/dao-roles/README.md

 ---
-description: Here's a list of current active DAO roles and their responsibilities
+description: A list of current active DAO roles and their responsibilities
 ---

 # DAO Roles